 Joanna Wiebe: Then it switches to ‘our.’
 “Our team is no different.
 Each one of us.”
 Now they’re talking about them.
 Because this is a branding exercise you could see why they would want to talk about themselves.
 When you read through it does it still matter to you in the same way, when you seem them talking about themselves suddenly?
 If I really loved the team then, yes.
 If I’m a fan of these people.
 Imagine if some person … if it’s Taylor Swift.
 You love Taylor Swift.
 The you love hearing about what’s going on in her life.
 I’d have to believe that for this to switch over to “Our team is no different.
 Each one of us,” for that to still keep engaging people, where they keep talking about us … You can see, “We exist … That’s our mission … We exist.”
 This whole section is about them.

 Joanna Wiebe: A common mistake that people make … Again I’m not tearing down this copy, we’re just talking about it.
 But a common mistake that people make when they’re writing they’re “About” page.
 They actually think they’re allowed to talk about themselves.
 You’re still not allowed to talk about yourself.
 Just forget ever talking about yourself.
 You can express things about yourself through the eyes of your prospect.
 Always thinking about your reader first.
 How’d you re-write these so that they’re still about your reader.
-That doesn’t you should know, “Our team is no different.”
+That doesn’t mean you should know, “Our team is no different.”
 It means maybe this line doesn’t belong here.
 Or maybe only this line exists as in “our team is different.”
 Then you still get into this and re-write this.